Land use planning advice around large scale petrol storage sites

 2 The responses to the CD supported HSE's view that more cautions advice should be given.
 The rest of this circular explains the new arrangements for providing such advice.

 3 LSPSS are defined as COMAH upper and lower tier sites where petrol is stored in vertical, cylindrical, non-refrigerated, above ground storage tanks with side walls greater than 5 metres in height, and where the filling rate is greater than 100 cubic metres/hour (unless enclosed overflow systems are provided to take the material to a safe place).
-A full definition is given in the Initial Report of the Buncefield Standards Task Group.

 4 The following procedures ONLY apply to new developments around LSPSS.
 For developments within the consultation distance of all other onshore chemical hazardous installations and major accident hazard pipelines, HSE's advice should be obtained through the HSE Planning Advice Web App.
 Information about the HSE Planning Advice Web App and HSE's land use planning methodology can be found on the HSE land use planning website.